Adds a title and a description for a data set stored as .omv-file for the statistical spreadsheet 'jamovi' (https://www.jamovi.org)

 Description of the data set, either as character vector (HTML-formatted) or as named list with the entries "description", "variables", "references", and "license" (see Details; default: "")

-Name of the package: "foreign" or "haven" that shall be used to read SPSS, Stata and SAS files; "foreign" is the default (it comes with base R), but "haven" is newer and more comprehensive
+Name of the package: "foreign" or "haven" that shall be used to read SPSS, Stata, and SAS files; "foreign" is the default (it is included in base R), but "haven" is newer and more comprehensive; you may have to install using

-Name of the data set that is to be selected from the workspace (only applies when reading .RData-files)
+Name of the object / data set that is to be selected from the workspace (only relevant when reading .RData-files which can contain several objects / data sets)

 Additional arguments passed on to methods; see Details below